zackn9ne/react_querystringWorking/README.md

 `$ mkdir src/ && cd src/ && touch index.html App.js main.js && cd -`

 `$ npm start`

+# Basic React setup (from cloning this)

+since the .gitignore has node_modules you will have to get them using the recipes found in `package.json` by running `$ npm install`, thats it

 # Now onto the querystring